Rural Kansas hospitals use strategies to stay open

-KIOWA, Kan.
-(KSNW) — On the heels of Herington Hospital announcing it’s closure, other rural hospitals are speaking out about the challenges they face to remain open.
+KIOWA COUNTY, Kan.
+(KSNW) — On the heels of Herington Hospital announcing its closure, other rural hospitals are speaking out about the challenges they face to remain open.

 Rural hospitals are challenged by a lack of patients.

-In the last year, Kiowa County Memorial Hospital has increased their patient revenue by 48 percent, while increasing their expenses by just 28 percent.
-A big reason for that, is the opening of a new unit that brings in $100,000 of revenue yearly.
+In the last year, Kiowa County Memorial Hospital has increased its patient revenue by 48% while increasing its expenses by just 28%.
+A big reason for that is the opening of a new unit that brings in $100,000 of revenue yearly.

 Another solution hospital leaders used came from the business office.

-“Cut those expenses, we’re bringing billing in-house as well, so that will save us between 60 to 80 thousand dollars a month,” said Allison.
+“Cut those expenses, we’re bringing billing in-house as well, so that will save us between 60 to $80,000 a month,” said Allison.

-They want their patients to be able to receive care without having to drive 30 minutes.
+They want their patients to be able to receive care without having to drive for 30 minutes.

 Another rural area hospital, St. Luke Hospital, is located in Marion, 30 minutes away from Herington.
 They plan on hosting a job fair for employees who lost their jobs because of the closure of Herington Hospital.